Yigal/courses-stats-part-2/chapter3.md

 xp: 50
 ```

-It is extremely common for the results of an experiment to be averaged together to form a mean value.
-If the experiment is repeated [these mean values tend to be distributed in a normal distribution](https://en.wikipedia.org/wiki/Central_limit_theorem).

-For example, let's take [the birth weight of babies in the UK](https://www.healthknowledge.org.uk/public-health-textbook/research-methods/1b-statistical-methods/statistical-distributions).
+For example, take [the birth weight of babies in the UK](https://www.healthknowledge.org.uk/public-health-textbook/research-methods/1b-statistical-methods/statistical-distributions).
 It is a normal distribution with a mean of 3.39 kg and a standard distribution of 0.55 kg.
+Let's assume there is a new drug on the street, Methcaine.
+We want to show that Methcaine causes low birth weight.

+The $H\_0$ (null hypothesis) is that Methcaine does not cause low birth weight. $H\_a$, the alternative hypothesis, is that it does.

 `@possible_answers`
 - [Correct answer 1]